Debates of the Senate (Hansard)

 Honourable senators, allow me to share some history about the Tardif family’s major contribution to the settlement of New France.
 Olivier Le Tardif de Honfleur came to New France with Samuel de Champlain in 1618 and became an interpreter after living with the Algonquin, Montagnais and Huron peoples.
 A respected and admired interpreter, he was frequently by Champlain’s side during negotiations with the Aboriginal peoples.
 Opening the lines of communication and fostering good relationships was his way of better understanding their culture and building a new society based on harmony and respect.
 I believe that approach is just as valid today.
 I sincerely hope that our honourable colleague Serge Joyal’s Bill S-212 to advance Aboriginal languages passes.

 Honourable senators, I have been a member of the Standing Senate Committee on Official Languages since my appointment in 2005, and I also had the honour of chairing the committee.
 I am proud of its many major reports, which have had a significant impact on official language minority communities.
-I would like to thank all of my colleagues who were so dedicated and gave so generously to the committee over the years, especially our former colleague, the Honourable Maria Chaput, who chaired the committee for several years.
+I would like to thank all of my colleagues who were so dedicated and gave so generously to the committee over the years, especially our former colleague the Honourable Maria Chaput, who chaired the committee for several years.

 Honourable senators, I would like more senators to join this committee, and not just French-speaking senators.
-The official languages, respect for language rights, and the promotion of bilingualism in a diverse and multicultural society are everyone’s business.
+The official languages, respect for language rights and the promotion of bilingualism in a diverse and multicultural society are everyone’s business.
 Linguistic duality as a fundamental value of the Canadian identity is not just a framework for providing services in both official languages.
 It must be an integral part of a comprehensive vision for the future of our Canadian society.

-Honourable colleagues, our two official languages are part of our history, our present and our future.
+Honourable senators, our two official languages are part of our history, our present and our future.
 They characterize the Canadian identity and represent a fundamental value of our country.
 The young people that our committee had the opportunity to hear from during the course of our study on the modernization of the Official Languages Act indicated that they were proud bilingual Canadians, and they hoped to see a Canada where every Canadian would have an equal opportunity to gain access to education in both of Canada’s official languages.

-I sincerely hope that the government will give serious consideration to the work currently being done by the Standing Senate Committee on Official Languages to modernize the Official Languages Act, and that it will show leadership to ensure that Canadians have equal access to services and communications in the official language of their choice.
+I sincerely hope that the government will give serious consideration to the work currently being done by the Standing Senate Committee on Official Languages to modernize the Official Languages Act and that it will show leadership to ensure that Canadians have equal access to services and communications in the official language of their choice.
 I also hope that the government will be committed to ensuring full compliance with the act by all federal institutions that are subject to it.

-I would like to acknowledge the cooperation of Members of Parliament from all parties, who generously gave me advice on a few occasions in order to help certain files along.
+I would like to acknowledge the cooperation of members of Parliament from all parties, who generously gave me advice on a few occasions in order to help certain files along.

 Since I was first appointed to the Senate of Canada, it has been my goal to promote our linguistic duality and foster the evolution of francophone culture in Canada and around the world.
-As chair of the Canada-France Interparliamentary Association for seven years, and later vice-chair, I had the extraordinary good fortune of working closely with some of my Canadian and French parliamentary colleagues on important issues that matter to both countries, while also having an opportunity to share the vitality of Canada’s francophone minority communities with our French cousins.
+As Chair of the Canada-France Interparliamentary Association for seven years, and later vice-chair, I had the extraordinary good fortune of working closely with some of my Canadian and French parliamentary colleagues on important issues that matter to both countries, while also having an opportunity to share the vitality of Canada’s francophone minority communities with our French cousins.
 This helped reinforce ties in the areas of immigration, the economy and French-language education across the country.

 Honourable senators, dear colleagues, it is with a heavy heart that I say goodbye.
 I will miss working in such close quarters with you all.
 I will always be grateful for the special moments that have marked my time in the Senate of Canada.
 I want to take this opportunity to thank and pay tribute to the Right Honourable Paul Martin, who appointed me in 2005 to represent the province of Alberta.
 I firmly believe that the strength and power of our democracy have deep roots in this place, this chamber of sober second thought, thanks to the vital and immeasurable contribution of all senators, past, present and future.